hammadrauf/pico_epd_1in54/README.md

 ## Test Environment
 WSL2 on Windows 11, VSCode.

-## Pinout for Pico and E-Paper Display
+## Pin Connections for Pico and E-Paper Display
 ```
 	+=======================================================================================================================+
 	|	SYMBOL	DESCRIPTION						Pico Pin#				GPIO#			Active As			Master In/Out	|